pswpswpsw/pswpswpsw.github.io/_pages/services.md

 * Reviewer
   * Proceedings of the Royal Society A
+  * AIAA Journal
-  * Journal of Sound and Vibration, IEEE Access, AIAA Journal, Entropy
+  * Journal of Sound and Vibration
+  * IEEE Access
-  * AIAA SciTech conferences
+  * Entropy

 * President
   * MTech (2016 – Present)